 - Oughter Bog was drained and developed for industrial peat production in the 1960s.
-Industrial peat production ceased in 2012 and Bord na Móna have made the decision to permanently cease peat extraction at this site. - The former peat production footprint now comprises bare peat along with mosaics of pioneering vegetation and includes active drainage channels. - Peat depths are limited on site with most peat depths at 0.5-2.5m.
+Industrial peat production ceased in 2012. - The former peat production footprint now comprises bare peat along with mosaics of pioneering vegetation.
+Active drainage channels are present and there are areas where drainage is breaking down naturally. - Peat depths are limited on site with most peat depths at 0.5-2.5m.
 Oughter is considered a shallow peat cutover bog. - Oughter bog lies to the south of the River Brosna and is drained by a number of its tributaries.
-The Grand Canal is located to the north of Oughter. - A portion of the former bog is now a Native Woodland Scheme and is no longer in the ownership of BNM.
-Part of the southern portion of Oughter Bog cutaway has been developed as The Midlands National Shooting Centre of Ireland.
+The Grand Canal is located to the north of Oughter. - Part of the southern portion of Oughter Bog cutaway has been developed as The Midlands National Shooting Centre of Ireland.